Your medicine cabinet

 - always follow the directions on medicine packets and information leaflets, and never take more than the stated dose

-- regularly check the expiry dates on a medicine – if a medicine is past its use-by date, don't use it or throw it away: take it to your pharmacy, where it can be disposed of safely
+- check the expiry dates on medicines – do not use a medicine that's past its use-by date; take it to a pharmacy, where it can be disposed of safely

 They can give advice or, where appropriate, medicines that can help clear up the problem.

-Instead of booking an appointment with your GP, you can see your local pharmacist any time – just walk in.
+Instead of booking an appointment with a GP, you can see a pharmacist any time – just walk in.

-Learn more about how your pharmacist can help with treating common conditions.
+Learn more about how a pharmacist can help with treating common conditions.

 Find your local pharmacy.